bilal-fazlani/commanddotnet/docs/Commands/commands.md

 # Commands

-Commands are be defined by methods and classes.
+Commands are defined by methods and classes.

 Using our calculator example...